USDA Animal Disease Traceability

 A Premises Identification Number (PIN) must be included on the order form that matches the farm/ranch's address.
-PINs may be obtained by completing the premises registration application and returning it with the supplies order.
+PINs may be obtained by completing the premises registration application and returning it to the Oregon Department of Agriculture.

-A producer does not need a Premises Idenification Number if an accredited veterinarian applies RFID ear tags.
+A producer does not need a Premises Identification Number if an accredited veterinarian applies RFID ear tags.

 RFID reader loan